Travel Reimbursement for Specialty Care

 Book the least expensive travel possible.

-- Economy class for air or train travel, unless approved
+- Economy class for air or train travel, unless approved before travel

-- Compact class for car rental, unless approved
+- Compact class for car rental, unless approved before travel

 - Local government per diem rate for lodging

-- Lodging includes taxes
+- Lodging allowance includes taxes and fees

-- Fuel expenses
+- Fuel expenses (See below)

 Step 3: Submit Your Travel Documents